derekmahar/get-python-morsels-source-files/README.md

 # get-python-morsels-source-files
-Scripts that retrieve exercise source files from Python Morsels (pym.dev) using curl or the Python requests library.
+Scripts that demonstrate how to retrieve exercise source files from Python Morsels (pym.dev) using curl, HTTPie, xh, and the Python requests library.